jawahit/algorithms/README.md

 #DataStructures & Algorithms

-    This repo covers the Basics of Datastructures & Algorithms solved on my own and learned.For that i have learned some of the basics and started solving HackerRank Dashboard.
+    This repo covers the Basics of Datastructures & Algorithms solved on my own and learned.
+    For that i have learned some of the basics and started solving HackerRank Dashboard.

     https://www.hackerrank.com/dashboard